 2-pass development is a new methodology proposed by WaveMaker, specifically targeted at using a low-code platform in the most optimized manner to completely leverage the omnipresent citizen developers in an enterprise to usher an era of enterprise innovation.

 2-pass development methodology, as it says, includes two development passes:

-*Read more about 2-pass development approach and its benefits in my blog here.
+*Read more about the 2-pass development approach and its benefits in my blog here.

-2-pass development methodology bridges the missing links, brings in the much needed standardization and process optimization into the app development using low code platforms with citizen developers.
+2-pass development methodology bridges the missing links bring in much-needed standardization and process optimization into the app development using low-code platforms with citizen developers.